pablo4lvarez/CoursesProject/README.md

 # README
 Project for the course Ingeniería de Software (IIC2143) for my university.
-This project is completely done with Ruby on Rails.
+This project is completely done with Ruby on Rails, with a Postgresql database

 ---
 ## Original README: